michali123/my-first-compiler/README.md

 1. Open termial
 2. Go to path where Cradle.pas is located
-3. Compile file with Free Pascal Compiler: fpc Cradle.pas
+3. Compile file with Free Pascal Compiler.
+On command line type: fpc Cradle.pas
-4. Run exe. file created: Cardle
+4. On command line type: Cardle (to run object file)
 5. Now we can parse and compile the features available at each step of out compiler development!
 Please follow along!